rkujawa/blog/_posts/2015-05-20-router-quest.md

 - DHCP server.
 - IPv6 tunnel with /48 class routed into internal network
 - IPv6 router advertisement and address configuration for internal machines.
+- Firewall for both IPv4 and IPv6.
 - OpenVPN server.

 If you don't like Vyatta, you can also run [NetBSD](http://blog.netbsd.org/tnf/entry/hands_on_experience_with_edgerouter) or [OpenBSD](http://www.openbsd.org/octeon.html) on it.

+So far I am completely satisfied with EdgeRouter.